 At the Hertie School, he said, "We stand for the open societies, not the closed ones.
 What we need is not a world of closed borders and economic nationalism, but a successful approach to governance beyond the nation-state.

 Enderlein has been Professor of Political Economy at the Hertie School since 2005.
 Under Enderlein’s leadership, the Hertie School will accelerate and advance its growth.
 The non-profit Hertie Foundation has committed 17.5 million euros over the next five years, in addition to its previously planned funding.

-"How should we shape the Hertie School of Governance tomorrow against the backdrop of our understanding of today’s world?" the new President asked, outlining his plan for expanding the school through the creation of five new Centres of Competence and 12 new faculty positions.
+"How should we shape the Hertie School tomorrow against the backdrop of our understanding of today’s world?" the new President asked, outlining his plan for expanding the school through the creation of five new Centres of Competence and 12 new faculty positions.

 The Hertie School also welcomed three new professors at the event: Thurid Hustedt, Professor of Public Administration and Management, Christine Reh, Professor of European Politics and Dean of Graduate Programmes, and Mareike Kleine, who has joined as Professor of Global and European Governance for one year, assuming the teaching responsibilities of Markus Jachtenfuchs, who is on a research sabbatical.

 The new cohort of students includes more than 100 Master of Public Policy (MPP) candidates and 75 Master of International Affairs (MIA) candidates who will complete their degrees over the next two years.
 More than 50 exchange and dual degree students from the Hertie School’s international partner universities and nine new doctoral candidates also joined the university.
 The Executive Master of Public Administration (Executive MPA) programme welcomed 22 new students.